thymikee/jest-preset-angular/website/versioned_docs/version-14.5/getting-started/testbed-environment.md

 ### `setupZoneTestEnv(options)`

-Configures a test environment that uses `zone.js`, which is the mechanism for tracking asynchronous operations.
+Configures an environment that uses `zone.js`, which is the mechanism for tracking asynchronous operations.
 It is suitable for most Angular applications that rely on `zone.js` for change detection and other framework features.

 You can customize the environment by providing options as function arguments.